Guruprasad-S-stack/ai-agents/news_podcast_generator/readme.md

 python -m playwright install

 # (Optional but recommended) Download demo content
-# Navigate to the beifong directory if not already there
+# Navigate to the backend directory if not already there
-cd beifong  # Skip if already in the beifong folder
+cd backend  # Skip if already in the backend folder
 # This populates the system with sample data, curated source feeds, and assets
 python bootstrap_demo.py
 ```

 ### Environment Configuration

-Create a `.env` file in the `/beifong` directory with your API keys:
+Create a `.env` file in the `/backend` directory with your API keys:

 ```
 OPENAI_API_KEY=your_openai_api_key